novasearch/SLVideo/README.md

 SLVideo is a video moment retrieval software for Sign Language videos focusing on signs where facial expressions have an important role.
 A collection of five hours of annotated Portuguese Sign Language videos is used as the dataset, where it generates a series of embeddings from the extracted video frames and the videos' annotations to allow the user to use a text query to search for a specific video segment.

 Besides the video moment retrieval task, SLVideo also includes a thesaurus, where the users can see similar signs to the ones that were retrieved.
 That thesaurus is available by searching for a facial expression and pressing the "Search Thesaurus" button on the opened modal when selecting a clip.

-To improve the dataset and train a future model to be used in this system, the users can also rate the retrieved video segments and edit the annotations of those video segments.
-To do this, the user must search for a facial expression and rate it using the available rating stars or edit it by pressing the "Edit" button and updating the editable information.
+It is also possible to watch all the available videos and respective facial expressions glosses in a separate page from the query page.

 This system includes a web application developed in Flask that allows the users to try SLVideo.